bgwebagency/who-wants-to-be-a-javascriptaire/README.md

 #### Answer: C

+Because the `updateUsername` function is not working properly and is failing to update the `username` of the `user`.
-The `updateUsername` function is an arrow function, and is not bound to the `user` object.
-This means that the `this` keyword is not referring to the `user` object, but refers to the global scope in this case.
-The value of `email` within the `user` object does not get updated.
-When logging the value of `user.email`, the original value of `my@email.com` gets returned.
+The `updateUsername` function in user `object` is an arrow function, and is not bound to the `user` object.
+So, the `this` keyword is not referring to the `user` object, but refers to the global scope.
+To fix this issue, we should change the arrow function to a normal function.

 </p>
 </details>